 The Award

-This award will honour a forward thinking healthcare organization that has demonstrated leadership in creating and promoting diversity and inclusion to improve the environment for its employees, and to better service their customers/patients, and the community.
+This award will honour a forward-thinking healthcare organization that has demonstrated leadership in creating and promoting inclusion, diversity, equity, and accessibility to improve the environment for its employees, and to better service their customers/patients, and the community.

 The recipient will receive an etched glass trophy.
-Should the future permit us to return to an in-person event, one representative of the winning organization will also receive paid travel and accommodation to attend the College’s Honouring Health Leadership event, and a complimentary registration to the CCHL National Conference.
+One representative of the winning organization will also receive paid travel and accommodation to attend the College’s Honouring Health Leadership event, and a complimentary registration to the CCHL National Conference.

 Eligibility

-The award is open to all Canadian healthcare organizations.
-Those organizations that have demonstrated effective leadership, skill, innovation, and perseverance in the areas of diversity, equity and inclusion are eligible to be nominated.
+The award is open to all healthcare organizations operating in Canada, who have demonstrated effective leadership, skill, innovation, and perseverance in the areas of inclusion, diversity, equity, and accessibility are eligible to be nominated.
 While special acts or other one-time achievements will be considered, this award will place special emphasis on effective and sustained efforts worthy of recognition.
 This justification will serve as the principal basis for selection of the award recipient.

 Nominations